 CCACC Health will be holding a free Chronic Pain Self-Management Program (CPSMP) workgroup to patients who suffer from chronic pain.
-This is a six-week (2 hours each) workgroup that will take place every Thursday afternoon from 3:00PM-5:30PM, with the first session starting on August 18, 2022.
 The CPSMP workshop is an evidence-based self-management program developed by Stanford University in the mid-1990s and introduced to many different countries.
 It aims at helping community members with chronic pain conditions understand and self-manage the pain, then build up a better and healthier life.

 Certified CPSMP facilitators, Cynthia Marcri, M.D. and Shahin Sebastian from the Asian American Inter Community Service (AICS) will lead this workshop.
 The classes are highly participatory, workshop leaders and participants will share their experiences and develop mutual support in the group to build participants' ability and confidence in managing chronic pain.

 The workshop is free.
 Participants are required to commit to all six classes, be interactive in class, and fill out forms before the first class.
-To sign up or get more details, please call 301-820-7200 ext.
-8318 or email email@example.com.
+To sign up or get more details, please call 240-393-5950 or email firstname.lastname@example.org.